pettewayshade/ufo-search/README.md

   - If input value is not found in data, a popup message will alert that data is not found.
   - Supplying no input to search on will return all data.
   - Search fields are able to search data on wild character.
+  - When using mutilple search paramaters, it will return all data for each individal search criteria.
+(Treated as OR vs AND)